SemBeacon/sembeacon.org/src/site/privacy-policy.md

 - **Nearby Devices**: This permission allows nearby devices to detect your phone.
 This permission is used for the simulation of beacons.
 - **Notifications**: An "ongoing" notification is used when simulating a beacon.
 This is to ensure that users are aware that the phone is broadcasting a beacon in the background.

+### Error Logs
+The application collects error logs using [Sentry](https://sentry.io/).
+These logs help us to identify and fix issues within the application.
+The collected data is anonymized and does not contain any personal information.

 ### Changes
 Changes to the privacy policy will be mentioned within app updates or as modification on this website.